zsimic/TopCoderAnts/README.md

 to the food spot).

 A better way turns out to be to simply pick and drop all the food items one by one towards the nest.
-Then take 2 steps toward the nest and do that again.
+Then take 2 steps toward the nest and repeat.
 That method is more efficient for cases where the number of food items to be carried is >= 2.
 So the scouts use that method: whenever they see food next to them, they go in a pick-drop-step-step mode, bringing the food closer and closer to the nest.
 That method also has a few other benefits:

 - several ants can end up collaborating together without any synchronization needed in bringing the food back home faster
 - if an ant dies while it's doing that, it still made progress for the team: it brought the food closer to home for another ant to continue the work
 - it's very simple: no need for scents or remembering where the food spot was
-- once you get the automaton right, any ant can stop whatever they're doing and go in the pick-drop-step-step mode
+- any ant can stop whatever they're doing and go in the pick-drop-step-step mode
-- it's also very easy to determine when to stop working in that mode (when there are no food items nearby basically, or when the nest is reached)
+- it's very easy to determine when to stop working in that mode (when there are no food items nearby basically, or when the nest is reached)

-So the overall 'food hauling' algorith becomes:
+So the overall 'food hauling' algorith is roughly:

 	if (ant.neighboringAmountOfFood() == 1) {
 		// take the food item and bring it to the nest